 - Go long or short – trade your view on the market

 - Identify your mistakes with Guardian Angel

 - MetaTrader 4 & Metatrader 5 trading platform for desktop, tablet & mobile trading, as well as some of the best automated trading platforms in UK and EA trading bots.

 - Get an outstanding multi-lingual client support

-- Wide Asset Selection including stock trading, commodities, forex trading, cryptocurrencies, bonds, indices and ETFs.
+- Wide Asset Selection including stock trading, commodities, forex trading, bonds, indices and ETFs.

 Getting started with trading on the CAC 40 is no difficult task.
 Simply open an account here at AvaTrade UK and you can place your first trade.
 However, if you’d like to trade on the CAC 40 successfully there are a few things to take into consideration first.
 As the fifth largest stock market in the world the Euronext Paris Exchange is extremely complex and trading on its individual components or on the entire CAC 40 index can be a high-risk investing scenario.
 Those looking to trade on the CAC 40 need some extensive knowledge of the French economy and political scene, otherwise they may want to consider whether trading this market is the right decision.

 After all, the overall performance of any index is going to be dependent on a number of factors, both domestic and international, and the CAC 40 is no exception to this rule.
 Because the CAC 40 includes components that may not be French companies, and because the European economies are so intertwined, the CAC 40 is often considered an indicator of the broader European economy.
 Some of the factors to take into consideration before trading the CAC 40 include the GDP of France and its trading partners, employment and unemployment changes, changes in interest rates, political events such as elections, and many other economic data points.